In times of emergency and other disasters, handy sites like Project NOAH give all the necessary info we need.

 It’s a scenario that you probably are all too familiar with.
 You’re at home as a typhoon hits some parts of the country.
 All of a sudden, you hear a loud alarm from your phone and find an alert message from the National Disaster Rick Reduction and Management Council (NDRRMC) informing you of updates regarding the storm.
 In case you didn’t know by now, those alerts are called the NDRRMC alerts.
 They were put into place when Neri Colmonares’ RA 10639 Free Mobile Disaster Alerts Act Bill was enacted into law and mandated that, among other things, the NDRMMC send free alerts and updates to people regarding typhoons and other natural disasters.

 They provide important real-time updates on the situation, from signal levels in your province to rainfall warnings, and other hazards to expect.
 These can serve as useful updates, especially for those who live near affected areas.
 It’s an emergency alert for a reason.
-They updated people as Typhoon Karding was barreling through Central Luzon, as well as of typhoons in the past.
+They updated people as Typhoon Carina was barreling through Manila, as well as of typhoons in the past.
 While some may find the loud alarm the alerts make annoying, it’s meant to get your attention.
 Staying updated on potentially life-saving information is definitely worth the sound the alerts make.

 KNOW YOUR HAZARDS